amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/edit_profile.png">
 </details>

-Modal appears over the Profile page and allows users to edit their Profile Picture, Display Name (Display Name will be required for the future features of leaving Feedback/Reviews and Direct Messaging) and Bio.
+Modal appears over the Profile page and allows users to edit their Profile Picture, Display Name (Display Name will be required for the future features of leaving Feedback/Reviews, Adding Friends and Direct Messaging) and Bio.
 Using the RichTextField input field, user's have more control of the formatting of their text if they wish.

 <hr>